sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

        PCF Foundation API:  api.sys.evans.pal.pivotal.io
        PCF Org: <your own PCF org>
        PCF Username: <your own email address>
-       PCF Password: <your own pcf password>
+       PCF Password: <your own PCF password>

     (The above credentials can be also accessible from http://courses.education.pivotal.io - there is link
     by the PAL Developer course entry)

-    Once everyone is onboard, all our communication will be through our #<slack-channel> slack channel during
+    Once everyone is onboard, all our technology-related communication will be through our #liveon-apr-2020-cnd-4
-    the course.
+    slack channel during the course.
+(Zoom chat will be used only occasionally for logistics related issues.)

     BTW, if this is your first time accessing Slack channel, please create an account via http://palexternal.slack.com
     using your email address.

+  - Create a personal GitHub account if you don't have one.
+    (Using company GitHub is not recommended.)

+  - We are going to use IntelliJ (Community version) and Gradle in our labs.
+If you are new to these, please feel free to explore the basic usage of them before coming to the class.

-  - Finally, please make sure you can access the VDI using the provided password.
-All our lab work will be done through the VDI.
+  - Finally, please make sure you can access the Remote Desktop instance using the provided URL and password.
+All our lab work will be done through the remote desktop.
+See if you can open IntelliJ and terminal window.

   If you have any questions, please feel free to respond to this email at any time.